mattcrouse/App-Store/README.md

 d.
 Exit Application: Button – exit the program

-2. Choose Category: If user presses start by category then the program will display another frame with different categories of apps.
+**2. Choose Category: If user presses start by category then the program will display another frame with different categories of apps.
 This window has one button widget for each category of apps.
 Go Back: Button – will take to step 1 again.
 Selecting the category will take user to all the apps currently in the apps store.
-This window contains the following widgets:
+This window contains the following widgets:**

 a.
 Name of the apps: check button – user selects which apps they want to buy